Democratic Budgeting Program Cheat Sheet

 Determines what share of General Funds goes to each department.
 Every voter

-makes their choices about percentages to go to each department, and the final
+makes their choices about percentages to go to each department, and the finalallocation is the average of all the voters' choices.

 Departmental Program Vote